cirosantilli/china-dictatorship/FAQ.md

 Nope, someone told me about it after a while, but it is basically what I'm doing.

+## If China became rich because of its current government, isn't it all worth it?

+Maybe China was poor because of Mao's crazy communist regime.
+Similar regimes also made Russia poor (yes, before that exploitation by the West was a reason).

+Definitely, the current regime is better than Mao's, but just imagine how rich China could be if it had more freedom and justice.

 ## Falun Gong

 ### Do you support FLG, or just use it because it is a censored?